dzy3/KCD/README.md

 ## Citation

-If you find this repository useful, please cite our paper.
+If you find this repository useful, please cite our paper

+@article{li2022knowledge,
+  title={Knowledge Condensation Distillation},
+  author={Li, Chenxin and Lin, Mingbao and Ding, Zhiyuan and Lin, Nie and Zhuang, Yihong and Huang, Yue and Ding, Xinghao and Cao, Liujuan}, journal={arXiv preprint arXiv:2207.05409}, year={2022}
+}

 ## Acknowledgement